Skip to main content

 BlueXP classification

-Install BlueXP classification on a host with no internet access
+Install BlueXP classification on a Linux host with no internet access

-Complete a few steps to install BlueXP classification on a Linux host in an on-premises site that doesn't have internet access - also known as "private mode".
-This type of installation is perfect for your secure sites.
+Complete a few steps to install BlueXP classification on a Linux host in an on-premises site that doesn't have internet access - also known as private mode.
+This type of installation, which uses an installation script, has no connectivity to the BlueXP SaaS layer.

 The BlueXP classification installation script starts by checking if the system and environment meet the required prerequisites.
 If the prerequisites are all met, then the installation starts.
 If you would like to verify the prerequisites independently of running the BlueXP classification installation, there is a separate software package you can download that only tests for the prerequisites.
 See how to check if your Linux host is ready to install BlueXP classification.